Eternity puzzle: Description

 The puzzle's scope was to fill a large equiangular (but not equilateral) dodecagon board with 209 puzzle pieces.
 The board is equipped with a triangular grid made of equilateral triangles.
 Its sides alternate in length: six sides coincide with the grid and are 7 triangles (placed edge-to-edge) long, while the other sides are slightly shorter and measure 8 triangles base-to-tip, which equals $4\sqrt{3} \approx 6.9$ edge lengths.

 Each puzzle piece is a 12-polydrafter (dodecadrafter) made of twelve 30-60-90 triangles (that is, a continuous compound of twelve halves of equilateral triangles, restricted to the grid layout).
 Each piece has an area equal to that of 6 equilateral triangles, and the area of the entire dodecagon is exactly 209 * 6 = 1254 equilateral triangles' (or 2508 drafters) worth.

 A hint piece was shown placed on every board and solution sheet, although it was not required to be placed there in any solution submission for the prize.
 Five other hints could be obtained by solving three smaller clue puzzles, which were sold separately.

-Sales

-The puzzle was launched in June 1999, by Ertl, marketed to puzzle enthusiasts and 500,000 copies were sold worldwide, with the game becoming a craze at one point.
-Eternity was the best-selling puzzle or game in the UK at its price-point of £35 in the month it was launched.